 Generally, the Likert scale is used to evaluate people’s assessment of a particular situation.
 Therefore, it’s usually helpful to find out what people think about a situation.

 If you own a business and want to thrive more in the market, it is essential to try and get feedback from your customers.
-Businesses thrive better when you see things from your customers’ point of view so that you can satisfy them.
+Businesses thrive better when you see things from your customer’s point of view so that you can satisfy them.
 There is no better way to get customers’ feedback than by undergoing a survey using the Likert scale questionnaire.

 A Likert scale is an orderly scale in which a respondent can choose an option that best suits their view about a particular situation.
 It is helpful in any area of life, including business, career, events, health, sports, and others.

-The Likert scale is typically used to measure the respondent’s attitudes towards a question or statement, checking out their degree of agreement to that statement.
+The Likert scale is typically used to measure the respondent’s attitudes towards a question or statement, checking out their degree of agreement with that statement.
 Usually, to know the extent to which a respondent agrees or disagrees with a situation.

 Primarily, a Likert scale will contain the following; “strongly disagree, disagree, neither agree nor disagree, agree, and strongly agree.”